Law of Venezuela: Public law

-The electoral branch is headed by the National Electoral Council (CNE) and is responsible for the independent oversight of all municipal, state, and federal elections in the country.
+The electoral branch is headed by the National Electoral Council (CNE).
+It is responsible for the independent oversight of all municipal, state, and federal elections in the country.
 The citizens' branch is constituted by the (defensor del pueblo) (ombudsman or "defender of the people"), the Chief Public Prosecutor (fiscal general), and the comptroller general (contralor general).
-It is responsible for representing and defending the citizens in their dealings with powers of the Venezuelan state.
+It is responsible for representing and defending the citizens in their dealings with the powers of the Venezuelan state.

 The judicial branch is headed by the Supreme Tribunal of Justice, whose 32 justices ("magistrados") are elected by the National Assembly for a single 12-year term.

 Criminal Law

-Until 1998 Venezuelan criminal law was governed by the Código de Enjuiciamiento Criminal of 1926.
+Until 1998, Venezuelan criminal law was governed by the Código de Enjuiciamiento Criminal of 1926.
 The 1926 procedures "followed many of the traditional rules of inquisitorial tradition", with the pretrial process substantially under the judge's control.
-At the initial sumario step a judge would direct the police investigation; and after apprehension by police, the judge had 72 hours to decide whether to keep suspects in detention.
+At the initial sumario step, a judge would direct the police investigation, and after the police apprehended suspects, the judge had 72 hours to decide whether to detain them.
 At the second plenario step the process became more adversarial and documents of process made available to the defendant, but the judge still had "wide discretion to pursue charges beyond those outlined in the accusation".
 The 1926 code was established by the dictator Juan Vicente Gómez, and represented a substantial change from the late nineteenth and early twentieth century procedures, where Venezuela had jury trials and oral procedures in some states.
-Gómez standardised legal procedures and suppressed juries.
+Gómez standardized legal procedures and suppressed juries.

-In July 1998 Venezuela's criminal law was radically reformed, with the replacement of the 1926 code with the Código Orgánico Procesal Penal.
+In July 1998, Venezuela's criminal law was radically reformed, with the replacement of the 1926 code with the Código Orgánico Procesal Penal.
 The old secret sumario phase was abolished, and defendants had the immediate right to a lawyer on arrest or indictment.
 The indictment and police investigation process was now controlled by prosecutors rather than judges, and suspects had to be charged within 24 hours.
 For more serious crimes, jurors would be involved.
-Plea bargaining was accepted, and in some cases defendants could avoid punishment by making restitution to their victims.
-However, the radical package of reforms, partly inspired by Germany's "liberal code, low crime, and notably small incarcerated population" ignored the dominant Venezuelan culture "in which the only conceivable form of punishment is prison or corporal punishment".
+Plea bargaining was accepted, and in some cases, defendants could avoid punishment by making restitution to their victims.
+However, the radical package of reforms, partly inspired by Germany's "liberal code, low crime, and notably small incarcerated population", ignored the dominant Venezuelan culture "in which the only conceivable form of punishment is prison or corporal punishment".